ChristineMulindi/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Licence
+This software is Licenced under MIT Licence (Copyright 2019 Christine)